 If a percentage of the grade is allocated to an in-class presentation, please provide students with clear guidelines regarding your expectations and provide students with graded feedback on the presentation.

 Lecture courses often require one or more midterm examinations and a final examinations, while seminar courses typically require several written assignments.
 It is possible, of course, to require a combination of exams and written assignments, depending on the goals of the course.
 Please note that, while midterm exams may be scheduled during class times at the discretion of the instructor, final examinations must be administered during the exam period according to the schedule assigned by the Office of the University Registrar.
 (Find more information on final examinations.)

 If the course is a seminar or colloquium, it is an expectation of the COI that students will be required to submit a final paper that is substantial in length and scope.

 - A detailed schedule of the semester, noting the date of each class meeting, the topic of each class meeting and the assignment(s) due by each class meeting.

-If you have questions about developing a course or structuring a syllabus for an undergraduate course, please contact Lisa Hollibaugh, dean of Academic Affairs of Columbia College, and Victoria Rosner, dean of Academic Affairs of the School of General Studies, at firstname.lastname@example.org.
+If you have questions about developing a course or structuring a syllabus for an undergraduate course, please contact Lisa Hollibaugh, dean of Academic Affairs of Columbia College, and Caroline Marvin, dean of Academic Affairs of the School of General Studies, at firstname.lastname@example.org.